 - There are a number of provisions intended to support today’s modernized work environment and the multitude of life distractions that can prevent people from saving.

 - Portability of lifetime income options: If a plan terminates, employees can now preserve the tax-qualified status of a collective investment trust, annuity, or mutual fund by rolling them over into an IRA or otherwise.

 - Protection for parental leave/part-timers: Employees who work 500 or more hours during any consecutive three-year period can participate in their plan, thus eliminating a previous penalization for those taking a leave or working flexible hours.
 These provisions won’t be effective until 2021.

 - Extended RMD age: The age at which employees must begin withdrawing from their retirement plan has been changed from 70 ½ to 72.

 - Change to 529 college savings plans: 529 plans can now be used for apprenticeships and other non-college/university activities.

 - Penalty-free withdrawals for the birth/adoption of a child: Parents can withdraw up to $5,000 from their retirement plan without penalty for the birth or adoption of a child.
-They can also pay back that money without time constraints
+They can also pay back that money without time constraints.

-- The bill is quite far-reaching and includes other benefits such as those geared toward firefighters, newspaper employees, and other categories of workers.
+- The bill is quite far-reaching and includes other benefits, such as those geared toward firefighters, newspaper employees, and other categories of workers.

-- For those already offering a plan, it’s important to communicate any changes to participants.
+- For those already offering a plan, it’s important to communicate any changes to savers.
 For those considering a new plan, these measures should be taken into consideration when identifying the appropriate plan design.

 Of course, there is much more to the SECURE Act, but by better understanding the imminent changes affecting retirement plans, the impact of the law becomes more clear.
-It’s important for plan sponsors to think about the implications—good and bad—for them and their employees and to make informed decisions that will ultimately serve them both well.
+It’s important for businesses to think about the implications—good and bad—for them and their employees and to make informed decisions that will ultimately serve them both well.